mcampos-a/mcampos-a/README.md

 - 📫 How to reach me **mcampos2a@gmail.com**

-- ⚡ Fun fact **I speak two languages and am a sand volleyball aficionado**
+- ⚡ Fun fact **Love to play sand volleyball and I speak two languages**

 <h3 align="left">Connect with me:</h3>
 <p align="left">